 Although writer Denny O’Neil and artist Neal Adams had begun their tenure on Green Lantern in 1970 with a run of grounded stories featuring more-or-less realistic antagonists, as they moved into their second year they appeared more willing to incorporate the sort of colorfully code-named and costumed supervillains that had been the series’ bread-and-butter prior to their own advent.
 Already in GL #82 they’d brought back Sinestro, the renegade ex-Green Lantern; and now, two issues later, they were drafting yet another veteran foe back into active service — although you couldn’t tell that from the cover, which (like #82’s before it) gave no hint of who the story’s main bad guy actually was.
 While O’Neil and Adams (and their editor, Julius Schwartz) may have decided that it was a good idea to include more old-school superhero genre elements in their storytelling, they evidently didn’t think putting a returning villain’s puss on the cover would have much if any impact on the book’s sales.

-Actually, issue #84’s villain does appear on the cove; he just happens to be disguised, and disguised as a real person, at that.
+Actually, issue #84’s villain does appear on the cover; he just happens to be disguised, and disguised as a real person, at that.
 As Adams explained to Back Issue magazine in 2010:

 We were looking for a photo for the head of a corporation….Marc Iglesias was the vice president of DC Comics, for Kinney Corporation, at that time.
 I asked Carmine [Infantino, DC’s Editorial Director] to ask Marc if he would mind being a villain in a comic book.
 He was very happy to do so, and gave us the photos.*